It is also referred to as the Swiss Cheese Plant because of the holes in the leaves which people often refer to as

 This will provide the plant with the nutrients it needs to become a real Monster as the name implies.

 Fertilize during Spring and Summer when your Monstera Deliciosa is in its growth phase and stop fertilizing during Autumn and Winter months.

 Cheese Plants can easily be propagated by stem cuttings.
 To propagate successfully you need a mature stem and the cut needs to be done at the aerial root just below a node.
 Place the cutting in water so it can develop roots.

 Additional methods to propagate your Monstera Deliciosa are to either put your cutting into the soil directly or by using a different medium such as sphagnum moss or perlite.

-Our favourite methods to propagate Monstera Deliciosa are to either use sphagnum moss or water.
+Our favorite methods to propagate Monstera Deliciosa are to either use sphagnum moss or water.

 After about 3-4 weeks, you should be seeing roots sprouting from the aerial root and the plant stem.

 Make sure to wait until the roots are at least several inches long.
 The longer the roots are, the bigger the chances that your Monstera Deliciosa cutting will do well.